shaibagon/ann_wrapper/README.txt

         WRAPPER FOR DAVID M. MOUNT & SUNIL ARYA ANN LIB

-   This wrapper for Matlab was written by Shai Bagon (shai.bagon@weizmann.ac.il).
+   This wrapper for Matlab was written by Shai Bagon (shaibagon@gmail.com).
    Department of Computer Science and Applied Mathmatics Wiezmann Institute of Science http://www.wisdom.weizmann.ac.il/~bagon